Wireless Network Scheduling with Discrete Propagation Delays: Theorems and Algorithms: Scheduling Rate Region

-\section{Framed Scheduling}
+\subsubsection{Framed Scheduling}

-We discuss a special scheduling scheme called \emph{framed scheduling}, which is motivated by the network scheduling schemes extensively used in the existing wireless networks.
-In a framed schedule, a link is active for a long consecutive sequence of timeslots, which is usually much longer than $D^*$.
+Framed scheduling is a special type of guarded scheduling where each link is either active or inactive simultaneously for all the timeslots within a frame, except for the guard interval.
+Framed scheduling is motivated by the network scheduling schemes extensively used in the existing wireless networks.
+We illustrate a framed schedule as follows, where $T_F=5$ and $D^*=2$: